TBeijen/tbnl-hugo/content/post/2023-03-02-kubernetes-community-days-2023-ams.md

 ## Summary

 Although at a grander scale than 2019, KCD 2023 once again was an event that provided a lot of room for the 'hallway track'.
-Also, this particular one was a nice warm-up for KubeCon in april, which undoubtedly will be bigger, broader, more in-depth.
+Also, this particular one was a nice warm-up for KubeCon in April, which undoubtedly will be bigger, broader, and more in-depth.

-Shout-out to the organizers for making this event awesome!
+Shout out to the organizers for making this event awesome!
 I'm looking forward to 2024.

-[^footnote_eks_cilium]: Personal take: AWS might be dragging its feet a bit either because they want to have good integrations with AppMesh and X-Ray from the get-go, or because Cilium has the potential to cannibalize on these services._
+[^footnote_eks_cilium]: Personal take: AWS might be dragging its feet a bit either because they want to have good integrations with AppMesh and X-Ray from the get-go or because Cilium has the potential to cannibalize these services._